 Signed by:

-Headteacher Date:
+Headtea acher Date:

--

 Chair of Governors Date:

--

-Review date: 4 th November 2020 Next review due: June 2022
+Review date: 4 th November 2021 Next review du ue: November 2022

 Part 1: General Principles of complaints

 Dealing with Complaints - Initial concerns

 In each case, the school must be clear about the difference between a concern and a complaint.
 Taking informal concerns seriously at the earliest stage will reduce the numbers that develop into formal complaints.